-The Dalsemer Interstitial Research Award is for \$50,000 per year, for up to two years.
-Grants are subjected to annual review and may be granted for up to two years.
-The second year of support is based on demonstrating satisfactory progress, as well as the availability of funding from the Lung Association.
-Applicants should be on-track to pursue a career in lung heath research with a mentor who has a demonstrated history of lung disease research and mentorship.
+Grants are subject to annual review and may be granted for up to two years.
+The second year of support is contingent on demonstration of satisfactory progress, as well as the availability of funding from the Lung Association.

 No more than 75% of the requested budget may be used for an awardee's salary and/or fringe benefits and no more than 30% of the total award budget may be used to fund the purchase of permanent equipment.
-Grant funds may be used for the salary and fringe benefit costs of personnel other than the Applicant.
+Grant funds may also be used for the salary and fringe benefit costs of personnel other than the Applicant.